-Note 15 Short-Term Financing
+Note 13 Short-Term Financing

 The Company issues secured commercial paper to fund a portion of its securities inventory.
 The commercial paper notes ("CP Notes") can be issued with maturities of 27 days to 270 days from the date of issuance.
-The CP Notes are issued under three separate programs, CP Series A, CP Series II A and CP Series III A, and are secured by different inventory classes.
-As of December 31, 2016, the weighted average maturity of CP Series A, CP Series II A and CP Series III A was 45 days, 13 days and 15 days, respectively.
+The CP Notes are currently issued under two separate programs, CP Series A and CP Series II A, and are secured by different inventory classes.
+CP Series III A was discontinued during the third quarter of 2017.
+As of December 31, 2017, the weighted average maturity of outstanding CP Notes was 8 days.
 The CP Notes are interest bearing or sold at a discount to par with an interest rate based on LIBOR plus an applicable margin.
-CP Series III A includes a covenant that requires the Company to maintain excess net capital of \$120 million.
-At December 31, 2016, the Company had CP Notes of \$147.0 million outstanding with a weighted average interest rate of 2.12%.
+CP Series II A includes a revised covenant that requires the Company to maintain excess net capital of \$100 million.
+At December 31, 2017, the Company had CP Notes of \$50.0 million outstanding with a weighted average interest rate of 2.32%.

-The Company has committed short-term bank line financing available on a secured basis and uncommitted short-term bank line financing available on both a secured and unsecured basis.
+The Company has both committed and uncommitted short-term bank line financing available on a secured basis.
 The Company uses these credit facilities in the ordinary course of business to fund a portion of its daily operations and the amount borrowed under these credit facilities varies daily based on the Company's funding needs.

-The Company's committed short-term bank line financing at December 31, 2016 consisted of a one-year \$200 million committed revolving credit facility with U.S. Bank, N.A., which was renewed in December 2016.
+The Company's committed short-term bank line financing at December 31, 2017 consisted of a one-year \$200 million committed revolving credit facility with U.S. Bank, N.A., which was renewed in December 2017.
 Advances under this facility are secured by certain marketable securities.
-The facility includes a covenant that requires the Company to maintain minimum net capital of \$120 million, and the unpaid principal amount of all advances under this facility will be due on December 16, 2017.
+The facility includes a covenant that requires the Company to maintain minimum net capital of \$120 million, and the unpaid principal amount of all advances under this facility will be due on December 14, 2018.
 The Company pays a nonrefundable commitment fee on the unused portion of the facility on a quarterly basis.
-At December 31, 2016, the Company had no advances against this line of credit.
+At December 31, 2017, the Company had no advances against this line of credit.

-The Company's uncommitted secured lines at December 31, 2016 totaled \$185 million with two banks and are dependent on having appropriate collateral, as determined by the bank agreement, to secure an advance under the line.
-The availability of the Company's uncommitted lines are subject to approval by the individual banks each time an advance is requested and may be denied.
-At December 31, 2016, the Company had no advances against these lines of credit.
+The Company's uncommitted secured line at December 31, 2017 totaled \$85 million and is dependent on having appropriate collateral, as determined by the bank agreement, to secure an advance under the line.
+The availability of the Company's uncommitted line is subject to approval by the bank each time an advance is requested and may be denied.
+At December 31, 2017, the Company had no advances against this line of credit.

-Note 16 Contingencies, Commitments and Guarantees
+Note 14 Contingencies, Commitments and Guarantees